yujunz/gitlab.com-runbooks/howto/gitaly-profiling.md

 ## 1. Download the profiles

-These commands can be executed either from the server itself, or from any VPN-connected computer.
-To easily hand of the files it's suggested to run it from a VPN-connected computer.
+These commands can be executed either from the server itself or your own computer.

 * Replace `<SERVER_IP>` with the IP for the Gitaly server you want to profile.
 * Replace `<PROM_PORT>` with the prometheus port configured for Gitaly.